yugabyte/aws-cloudformation/README.md

   -  Specify your stack name and parameters for the stack.
 Click on next.
   -  Add a tag to your stack and choose IAM role if required.
 Click on next.
   -  Review the CloudFormation stack.
 If everything looks good, click on create stack button.
-  -  Once stack creation gets compleated, you can access the YugaByte DB admin from URL you get in the stack output section.
+  -  Once stack creation gets compleated, you can access the YugabyteDB admin from URL you get in the stack output section.